Canoe River train crash: Crash

 When the westbound troop train stopped at Red Pass Junction, Atherton gave the incorrect written order to train conductor John A. Mainprize.
-As the full order had been passed to the eastbound Continental, its crew expected to meet the troop train at Cedarside, 43 mi eastbound from Blue River; the crew aboard the troop train expected to meet the Continental and another train at Gosnell 25 mi westbound from Cedarside.
+As the full order had been passed to the eastbound Continental, its crew expected to meet the troop train at Cedarside, 43 mi eastbound from Blue River; the crew aboard the troop train expected to meet both the Continental and Train No. 4 at Gosnell 25 mi westbound from Cedarside.
 With neither train crew aware of anything wrong, the troop train passed Cedarside and the Continental passed Gosnell.
 Both trains were travelling at moderate speeds, and attempted to negotiate a sharp curve from opposite ends.
 Thomas W. Tindall, a forestry employee, saw the two trains approaching each other from an embankment; he tried to signal the Continental crew, who responded to his frantic signals with a friendly wave.
 The two crews did not realise that a collision was imminent until the last moment, and the trains struck head-on at 10:35 a.m.

 The accident occurred south of Valemount, 0.6 mi east of a small station named Canoe River, 5 mi westbound from Cedarside.
 The crash took place on the only stretch (18-mile (29 km) long) of CNR mainline in the mountains not protected by automatic block signals.
 The leading cars of each train were derailed, while those which had been part of the troop train were demolished.
 According to testimony at the inquiry, most of the deaths were caused by steam from the troop train's ruptured boiler penetrating the damaged cars.
 At the moment of the crash, two soldiers, Gunners William Barton and Roger Bowe, both of Newfoundland, were buying cigarettes at the newsstand aboard the train.
 The structure of the newsstand shielded them in the crash, and they survived.
 Their fellow Newfoundlanders, Gunners Joseph Thistle and James A. White, standing just a few feet away, were not shielded by the newsstand and perished.